jamesmcgill/dx11-bumpmap/README.md

 Simple DirectX 11 project using DirectXTK to play with Normal Mapping and Gloss Mapping.
 Replaces the DirectXTK standard effect types with a version that allows for writing custom vertex and pixel shaders to play around with.

-After cloning ensure the submodules are available with `git submodule update --init`
+Recommended for building: (although should still build after retargetting these in VS) -Windows SDK 10.0.16299.0
+-Platform Toolset v141

-(Tested build using VS 2017 Community Edition on Windows 10 using toolset v141 and Windows SDK 10.0.14393.0)
+(Tested on VS 2017 Community Edition with Windows 10)